 In Key Stages 1 & 2 we teach the foundation subjects separately.
 This means that, for example, at Key Stage 1 a child may concentrate in one half term on a history topic, then switch to a geography topic in the next half term period.
 Thus, in due course, each child has the opportunity to experience the full range of National Curriculum subjects.
 In Key Stage 2 the foundation subjects are taught as individual subjects.
 We strive to provide a balanced curriculum and give each Foundation subject equal teaching time, usually an hourly block per week.
-From the age of four French is taught as a curriculum subject.
-Spanish and German are offered from Year 7, as is Latin.
+From the age of two French is taught as a curriculum subject.